katrienantonio/workshop-ML/README.md

     the version for Python 3.7 and make sure to pick the right (top of the page: select Windows, macOS or Linux)

   - install Anaconda.
-This straightforward after launching the installer, but (in case you are in doubt) some instructions are at
+This is straightforward after launching the installer, but (in case you are in doubt) some instructions are at
     <https://docs.anaconda.com/anaconda/install/windows/>